mail_outline sales@mediastorehouse.com

 Dr James Chadwick marries Miss Aileen Maud Stewart-Brown, elder daughter of Hamilton Stewart-Brown, at St Anns Church, Aigburth, Liverpool, Patrick Stewart Brown acted as page

 A boat in trouble off the West Coast of England.
-The boat has the numbers CY613 or CY610 or CY615 ?) on it.
-9 men were on board
+The boat has the numbers CY613 or CY610 or CY615 ?) on it

 An America built Lockheed Hudson aircraft of the Coastal Command has helped once again to save the lives of survivors from a torpedoed ship